ncovercash/MaterializeBot/README.md

 Bot for Dogfalo/materialize that helps validate issues and other general tasks.

 A `config.json` file is needed with keys `username` and `password` in order to run this bot.

+Additionally, the `jshint` CLI program, and all composer requirements are needed to run this.

+If you want to use this on a different project, here are the things you need to change:

+* config.php - contains repo information
+* jshint_header.php - contains javascript files to be included (excluding jquery) and jshint parameters
+* MaterializeBot.php Bot::tidy_config - tidy configuration options
+* MaterializeBot.php Bot::jshint_header_length - length of the jshint header